ReachFive/reachfive-ios/CONTRIBUTING.md

 # Development

+## Viewing the modules as libraries in XCode

+Open the project folder to view it as a package project, not the .xcodeproj or .xcworkspace which makes them seen as a Pod project

 ## Adding or renaming files
 While you can develop across all modules while being in the `Sandbox.xcworkspace`, when you need to add a new file or rename one, you have to be in the specific module workspace and add it from within XCode so that the `project.pbxproj` is properly updated.